woj-tek/petozoltan.github.io/_posts/2016-06-18-when-to-avoid-inheritance.md

 If only values are different it is no reason for a class.
 Classes are for procedural differences.

-#### Create separate interface for the similar classes instead of a common abstract parent class
+#### Create separate interface for the parent and child classes instead of inheritance

-For example the parent has the A public interface (a set of public methods) and it has the B set of abstract methods.
-The children practically have the B interface.
-So the hierarchy can be simple refactored into a service/subservices or runner/runnables architecture.
+For example the parent has the public interface A (a set of public methods) and it has the set B of abstract methods.
+The children practically have the interface B. So the hierarchy can be simple refactored into a service/subservices or runner/runnables architecture.

 #### Do not create abstract framework on the top of a framework

-#### Do not create wrappers or override methods with slightly different working.
+Do not create wrappers or override methods with slightly different working.
 Instead, use the underlying framework correctly as it is.

 #### Never create parent class for test classes